REST API

 linksnpm URL, optional repository, and when GitHub is known + current is set: compareToLatestSafe / compareToSmallestSafeUpgrade compare URLs.

-releaseNotesPresent when requested: optional entries for latestSafe / smallestSafeUpgrade with tag, summary, and URL.
+releaseNotesPresent when requested: optional entries for latestSafe and smallestSafeUpgrade with tag, summary, and URL.

 warningsHuman-readable issues: empty age window, OSV failure, no clean versions, etc.